numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 This could be relaxed in the future.
 Alternatively, we could rely on the scalar belonging to the user dtype to implement ``scalar.dtype`` or similar.

-Initially, at the moment the exact implementation shall be *undefined*.
-Scalars will have to derive from a NumPy scalar and provide at least a ``.dtype`` attribute, though, this may not be used within NumPy.
+Initially, the exact implementation shall be *undefined*, since scalars will have to derive from a NumPy scalar, they will also have a ``.dtype`` attribute.
+A future update can choose to use this instead of a global mapping.
-Any such scalar shall be expected to have a corresponding DType.

 An initial alternative suggestion was to use a two-pass approach instead.
 The first pass would only find the correct DType class, and the second pass